Frequently Asked Questions

 As a Book Coach, I blend my classroom finesse with my studio drive, and my goal is the same.
 I promise you that I will always be on your side, cheering you on, pushing you to be your best.
 When you need to practice the soft skills, I’ll be there for you with ideas and plans and exercises.
 When you need the tough love, you can count on me to push you to see the impressive writer I always know you to be.

-No. YOU will get you published… along with your agent and/or your publisher (if you are self-publishing or hybrid).
-A Book Coach can not guarantee that end result; I can’t promise you fame and fortune.
-As your Book Coach, what I can offer are skills and guidance to make you confident as you aim for that end result.
 You are the one who crosses the finish line.
-I simply stand back and watch proudly.
+I will simply stand back and watch proudly.
 That’s what coaches (and teachers) do: we share what we can and then watch you take it and make something amazing.
 What amazing looks like is up to you.

-Think of it like a sports coach.
-Take Jay Wright, for example, Men’s Basketball Coach at Villanova University (go Cats!).
-He has coached for over two decades at Villanova and, amazingly, coached two teams to National Championships.
-But that means he coached 18 teams who were not the national champions.
-He has coached players who have gone on to star in the NBA; he has coached players who have never played a professional game of basketball since they left college.
-He can not guarantee any of the players the outcome, nor does Villanova expect him to.
+An easy example: Jay Wright, the Villanova University Men’s Basketball Coach (Go, Nova!), has coached for over two decades at Villanova and, amazingly, coached two teams to National Championships.
+But, that means he coached 18 teams who were not the national champions.
+He coached players who went on to become NBA stars; he coached players who never played another professional game after graduation.
+He can not guarantee any of the players the outcome, nor do his players expect him to.
 He instead promises to show his kids new skills, to foster their sportsmanship, to train them to be better players and better people.
 That is his strength and his success.
-Because in the end, he doesn’t take The Shot, the players do.
+Because in the end, he doesn’t take The Shot, the player does.

-What Kinds of Writers Work with Book Coaches?
+What Kinds of Writers Work With A Book Coach?

-All writers benefit from working with a Book Coach.
-Whether you are just beginning to embrace your inner writer or you have published or self-published a dozen books in the past, you will find that support and guidance from a Coach will take you to new levels and help you hone new strengths.
+All kinds of writers work with a Book Coach.
+Whether you are just beginning to embrace your inner Creative or you have published or self-published a dozen books in the past, you will find that support and guidance from a Coach will take you to new levels and help you hone new strengths.

 Anytime you want to improve your skills in any aspect of your life, turning to a coach brings benefits.
-Beloved Supreme Court Justice Ruth Bader Ginsburg famously relied on her personal trainer, Bryant Johnson, for both her physical and mental strength, for example, while renowned surgeon Atul Gawande sought out a former teacher to coach him to improve in the operating room.
+Beloved Supreme Court Justice Ruth Bader Ginsburg famously relied on her personal trainer, Bryant Johnson, for both her physical and mental strength, for example, while renowned surgeon Atul Gawande sought out a coach to help him improve in the operating room.
 A writer can discover new skills, can unpack deeper narratives, or hone sharper wit, among so many other improvements.

 Where do you see yourself going next as a writer?
-Your Book Coach will offer you guidance and support to get there.
+As your Book Coach, I will give you the guidance and support to get there.